palant/palant.info/content/articles/malicious-code-in-pdf-toolbox-extension/index.md

 ## Detection prevention

 Before I start going through the “wrapper,” there is another piece of logic worth mentioning.
 Somebody probably thought that the extension making a request to serasearchtop[.]com immediately upon installation would draw suspicions.
-While it isn’t clear what this domain does or who is behind it, it managed to get onto a bunch of anti-tracking blocking list.
+While it isn’t clear what this domain does or who is behind it, it managed to get onto a bunch of anti-tracking blocking lists.

 So rather than making the request immediately, the extension waits 24 hours.
 This logic is also obfuscated.
 It looks like this (slightly cleaned up):